SpencerTSterling/super-duper-computing-machine/README.md

 # super-duper-computing-machine
 Getting familiar with source control and more TypeScript

+## Live website
+Take a look at the live site at https://spencertsterling.github.io/super-duper-computing-machine/

 ## More info on TypeScript
 [Check out the offical site](https://www.typescriptlang.org/)